Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Wonderous

-**CDR**: The cooldowns of your runes and items are reduced by 6 seconds.
+**Haste**: The cooldowns of your runes and items are reduced by 6 seconds.

 **Kindles Health**: You gain maximum hit points equal to one hit dice.